chainguard-dev/edu/content/chainguard/chainguard-enforce/iam-groups/enforce-github-identity/index.md

 actions-identity = "<your actions identity>"
 ```

-This is the identity's unique ID value, which you configured the `actions.tf` file to emit in the previous section.
+This is the identity's UIDP (unique identity path), which you configured the `actions.tf` file to emit in the previous section.
 Note this value down, as you'll need it to set up the GitHub Actions workflow you'll use to test the identity.
-If you need to retrieve this identity later on, though, you can always run the following `chainctl` command to obtain a list of all your existing identities.
+If you need to retrieve this UIDP later on, though, you can always run the following `chainctl` command to obtain a list of the UIDPs of all your existing identities.

 ```sh
 chainctl iam identities ls